LambdaEngineer/LambdaEngineer/README.md

-# Hey i am Al who's the Lead developer of [Contaminated Logics](https://github.com/contaminatedlogics).
+# i'm Al aka the Lead developer of [Contaminated Logics](https://github.com/contaminatedlogics).
 i know a bit of C++ but i currently suck at it.

 # Projects that i work on